jeppevammenkristensen/auto-spectre/README.md

 * Condition (points to a property or method that returns bool to determine if the given property should be prompted for)
 * NegateCondition negates the condition.

+### A short note on sources

+Some of the properties of the attributes are source properties.
+It can vary if they can point to fields, properties or methods.
+But a general rule is that the sources must be public and available on the `AutoSpectreForm` decorated class.

 ### TextPromptAttribute

 This will in the end present some kind of input prompt to the user, that tries to prompt the use for the value of a given type.
 Per default it will try to convert a string to the given value.
 However if the type is bool it will produce a ConfirmationPrompt (y/n).
 If the type is an enum it will generate a selection prompt (but unlike using the SelectPrompt, you do not have to provide a source).